Universefei/confeverig/README.md

 confeverig
 ==========

-Confeverig is a customizable \*NIX comand line tool for storing and configing your system environment with ease.
+Confeverig is my customizable \*NIX developping environment configuration tool for restoring and configing your system environment with ease.
 Confeverig support the following operation system currently:
 * OS X
 * CentOS
 * Ubuntu